kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

     "moduleResolution": "Bundler",
     "module": "ESNext",
     "noEmit": true,
+    // keep the JSX as part of the output to be further consumed by another transform step.
+    // "jsx": "preserve",
     /* If your code runs in the DOM: */
     "lib": ["es2022", "dom", "dom.iterable"],
     /* If your code doesn't run in the DOM: */